MessageHandler/MessageHandler.Quickstarts.AggregateRoot/README.md

 Encapsulate the intent into a command and send it to the aggregate root, so that it can take a decission on how to respond to the intent.

+## Scenario

+The scenario for this quickstart is e-commerce process, where you can place a booking through an API, and the aggregate root will decide if it is a valid purchase order or not.

 ## What you need to get started

 - The [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download) should be installed